-In this case, current requirements should be listed and analyzed in accordance with possible time limitations.
-It is recommended that a short-term solution is sought, if the political situation does not seem to be stable to make long-term investments, or a here-and-now issue needs to be solved and experience gained.
+In the case of a short-term solution, current requirements should be listed and analyzed in accordance with possible time limitations.
+It is recommended that a short-term solution is sought, if the countriy's current policy does not seem to be stable to make long-term investments, or a here-and-now issue needs to be solved and experience gained.
 In such cases, a relatively simple methodology that can be implemented fast and easy is the best way forward.